jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 ___

-Era enables you to easily register, provision, clone, and administer all of your MongoDB databases on one or more Nutanix clusters with a single click.
+`Nutanix Era` enables you to easily register, provision, clone, and administer all of your MongoDB databases on one or more Nutanix clusters with a single click.

 Era supports single node and multiple node configurations.
 A single node configuration in MongoDB consists of a single mongod daemon running on a single database server VM.